alexander-scott/Enhanced-Trigger-Box/README.md

 You can easily extend the Enhanced Trigger Box yourself by adding more responses or conditions.
 This will be explained in more detail further down the page.

-*Current version: [v0.2.0][dist]*
+*Current version: [v0.2.0]*

 Getting started
 ---------------

 Download the asset from the asset store and import it into your project.
 Or download the zip file from GitHub and place it in your project.
 From there you can open up the demo scene and explore that (the demo scene uses the RigidBodyFPSController from the standard assets which will also need importing).

-> The demo scene shows various conditions and responses in action.
+The demo scene shows various conditions and responses in action.
 To add a new Enhanced Trigger Box you can use the prefab located in the prefabs folder.
+From there you can add any conditions or responses using the drop down lists.

 How it works
 ---------------